 1.12 HIV-1 Drug resistance Genotyping in the era of high throughput sequencing (HTS)

-As conventional Sanger-based genotyping is unable to fully characterize the HIV viral quasispecies, a true HIV diversity can be ascertained [Schuurman, 2002 #1637].
+As conventional Sanger-based genotyping is unable to fully characterize the HIV viral quasispecies, a true HIV diversity can be ascertained (Schuurman et al., 2002).
 An alternative genotyping method is required that has the ability to sequence the HIV population to “deeper” level and characterize the spectrum of true viral diversity in the viral quasispecies, including the minor variants that are missed by the conventional genotyping method.

-The next generation high throughput sequencing technologies are able to generate millions of sequence reads (reviewed in [Metzker, 2005 #1116;Metzker, 2009 #1124]) and the chance they sequence the least frequency HIV variant in the viral quasispecies is high.
-Therefore, the HTS technologies can be the alternative to conventional genotyping method.
+High throughput sequencing technologies are able to generate millions of sequence reads (reviewed in (Metzker, 2005, 2009)) and, therefore, have the capability to sequence low abundance variants in the viral quasispecies.
+Thus, HTS technologies hold great potential to be a more sensitive, cost-effective alternative to Sanger sequencing for HIV drug resistance genotyping.

-HIV genotyping for drug resistance test require correct identification of drug resistant mutation in the HIV sequence data.
-The drug resistant mutations occur across the HIV protease and reverse transcriptase genes.
-Because the pattern of drug resistant mutations occurring in the HIV genes determines the resistance level (Hoffmann et al., 2007)[Hamers, 2012 #943], it is required to sequence the full-length HIV genes to reveal the drug resistant mutation patterns as two mutations in different short sequence reads cannot be ascertained that they come from the same HIV variant.
+HIV drug resistance genotyping requires the correct identification of drug resistant mutation in HIV sequence data.
+The drug resistant mutations to conventional ARVs occur across the HIV protease and reverse transcriptase genes.
+Because the pattern of drug resistant mutations occurring in the HIV genes determines the resistance level (Hamers et al., 2012; Hoffmann et al., 2007), the entirety of each of the genes must be sequenced to cover all of the relevant DRMs with long reads preferable to ensure co-occurring DRMs are correctly identified.

-Therefore, a next generation sequencing technology that produces the longest sequence read length must be the choice for HIV genotyping.
-Among the current next generation HTS technologies, Roche/454 has the longest read length (up to 600 bases) [Loman, 2012 #1410] and has been used widely for HIV genotypic drug resistance test [Astrovskaya, 2011 #1306;Bansode, 2013 #1198;Bordoni, 2008 #1186;Delobel, 2011 #1556;Dudley, 2012 #1209;Eriksson, 2008 #1146;Hedskog, 2010 #386;Ji, 2011 #1111;Ji, 2012 #1270;Le, 2009 #1546;Liang, 2011 #1522;Margeridon-Thermet, 2009 #1120;Varghese, 2009 #1421;Wang, 2007 #1103][Beerenwinkel, 2011 #1314;Fischer, 2010 #973;Lataillade, 2010 #1208;Le, 2009 #1546].
+Therefore, the next generation sequencing technology that produces the longest sequence read length must be the choice for HIV genotyping.
+Among the current next generation HTS technologies, Roche/454 has the longest read length (up to 600 bases) (Loman et al., 2012) and has been used widely for HIV genotypic drug resistance test (Astrovskaya et al., 2011; Bansode et al., 2013; Bordoni et al., 2008; Delobel et al., 2011; Dudley et al., 2012; Eriksson et al., 2008; Hedskog et al., 2010; Ji et al., 2011; Ji et al., 2012; Le et al., 2009; Liang et al., 2011; Margeridon-Thermet et al., 2009; Varghese et al., 2009; Wang et al., 2007)(Beerenwinkel and Zagordi, 2011; Fischer et al., 2010; Lataillade et al., 2010; Le et al., 2009).
 We describe Roche/454 technology as the HTS from here.

-An advantage of the HTS is that it allows for the sequencing of multiple samples at the same time, with the addition of a specific tag sequence for each sample [Hamady, 2008 #1638], which enables low cost drug resistant genotyping per sample (Dudley et al., 2012).
-This means that low cost large scale HIV genotyping for resistance test might be possible in low and middle-income countries, for example, sub-Saharan Africa, where the prevalence of HIV infection is high.
+An advantage of HTS is that it allows for the sequencing of multiple samples at the same time, with the addition of a specific tag sequence for each sample (Hamady et al., 2008), which enables low cost drug resistant genotyping per sample (Dudley et al., 2012).
+This means that low cost large scale HIV drug resistance genotyping might be possible in low and middle-income countries, for example, sub-Saharan Africa, where the prevalence of HIV infection is high.

-Although HTS is considered as an alternative to conventional method to characterize the HIV diversity in the viral population, it is required that HTS has the sensitivity to genotype the HIV genes correctly.
-However, there are inherent sequencing errors in the sequence data produced by HTS.
+While HTS can considered as an alternative to Sander sequencing for HIV drug resistance genotyping,, it is essential that any analysis of such data considers the inherent errors associated with generating data using HTS.

 The errors might be generated before actual sequencing of the viral genes at PCR amplification or during actual sequencing in HTS.
 A PCR amplification step to generate millions of template DNA precedes the actual HTS sequencing step.
 The PCR amplification step has embedded errors such as DNA recombination (Kanagawa, 2003; Meyerhans et al., 1990; Yang et al., 1996), DNA synthesis errors (Hughes and Totten, 2003; Mansky and Temin, 1995) and DNA re-sampling errors (Liu et al., 1996).
 These errors add artificial variation in the HIV-1 population, confounding the real ones.

 developed